 Applicants who have not attended for one or more years must submit a new application.
-Applicants must meet with Student Services Advisor to determine if any placement testing is needed.
+Applicants must contact an Admissions Specialist to determine if any placement testing is needed.
 Applicants will discuss any changes to the curriculum since their last date of attendance with an advisor.
 Applicants for readmission to limited enrollment programs must follow regular admission procedures for those programs.